 This is a very valid item to be concerned about, as this can be a common problem in the lawn care industry, however as a Scott’s Quality Lawn Care customer you need not be concerned.
 We use a special formula to spray down our power rakes and aerators on each job site if we feel that there was even the smallest risk of picking up contaminants at another job site.
 We are committed to not spreading disease between lawns and have the necessary preventive checks in place to prevent such an occurrence.

 All lawns have thatch in them.
 All lawns should have a healthy layer of thatch, however too much thatch is a bad thing.
 This is why it is a good idea to schedule professional power raking and aeration every spring.
 A good test to find out if you have too much thatch in your lawn is to take a knife and cut out a core from your lawn.
 If the layer of thatch is more than three quarters of an inch we would recommend power raking.
+The thatch layer will be the reddish/brown layer above the soil portion of the core.
 Of course you can always have us look at your lawn.
 We will not power rake a lawn that we believe does not need power raking, unless you absolutely insist on having it done.

 Yes, during the month of September, or even August if leaves begin falling early, We will clean-up any leaves on your lawn.
 If this adds time to mowing your lawn then we will simply charge $75/per man hour for leaf, apple, or debris pick-up off your lawn.
 This is usually a fairly minimum charge because we invoice this time right down to the minute with no minimum charge since we are already on site for mowing.
 For example, if a two person crew services your lawn and one person stops to do 10 minutes of raking then this would be an additional charge of $12.50 on top of what you normally pay for mowing.